gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

     debug!("HANDLE: END");
 }
 ```

-Upon receiving the `Action::CheckReply` message, the handler will inspect the session's status.
-If the message source is the program itself and the status is `Status::Sent`, a notification will be dispatched to the sender indicating the absence of a response message.
+Upon receiving the `Action::CheckReply` message, the handler will review the session's status.
+If the message originated from the program itself and the status is `Status::Sent`, a notification will be sent to the sender to report the absence of a response message.